jorritfolmer/puppet-splunk/README.md

 node 'splunk-sh.internal.corp.tld' {
   class { 'splunk':
     admin        => {
-      # In this case, a plaintext password is also needed to join the
+      # A plaintext password needed to be able to add search peers,
-      # searchpeers to this search head
+      # so also make sure the indexer you're pointing to is running,
+      # you can remove this if everything is up and running:
       pass       => 'changemeagain',
       hash       => '$6$MR9IJFF7RBnVA.k1$/30EBSzy0EJKZ94SjHFIUHjQjO3/P/4tx0JmWCp/En47MJceaXsevhBLE2w/ibjHlAUkD6k0U.PmY/noe9Jok0',
       fn         => 'Search head Administrator',